bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > [Face pale.
 Vocal tremor index: +34.7%]
 >
-> "S-sir...
+> 'S-sir...
 I'm sorry to interrupt, but something has happened.
-Something that requires your immediate attention."
+Something that requires your immediate attention.'
 >
 > [CARMINE:]
 >
 > [Glare.
 Jaw flex.]
 >
-> "What is it?"
+> 'What is it?'
 >
 > [Growl tone: 46% measured, 54% venom.]
 >
 > [ASSISTANT:]
 >
-> "It would be better to discuss in private, sir."
+> 'It would be better to discuss in private, sir.'
 >
 > [CARMINE:]
 >
-> "What you can say to me, you can say to her."
+> 'What you can say to me, you can say to her.'
 >
 > [JOURNALIST: turns.
 Alert.
 Fully present.]
 >
-> [ASSISTANT:] "S-sir, I honestly thi-"
+> [ASSISTANT:] 'S-sir, I honestly thi-'
 >
-> [CARMINE:] "Just tell me."
+> [CARMINE:] 'Just tell me.'
 >
 > [Winks - microgesture.
 Meant as cue.]
 >